Avacia/car_insurance_AI/README.md

-# Let's create the README.md file with the content provided.

-readme_content = """
 # Car Insurance AI

 This project is an AI-powered system to assist with car insurance processes, such as predicting insurance costs, handling customer queries, and managing claims.
 The system integrates machine learning models with a user-friendly frontend for seamless interaction between users and insurance services.